-5. Ministry
+5. Helping others

-As mentioned above, God has called us together to serve one another.
+As mentioned earlier, God has called us together to serve one another.
 Since God has given us certain abilities "for the common good" (1 Corinthians 12:7), we are supposed to use them to serve others.
 That is why he has given them and what we are supposed to do with them.

-As always, God tells us this for our good.
+And as always, God does this for our good.
 We grow spiritually by doing this.
 We become more mature, more like Jesus Christ.

-Every Christian is a priest - a person who serves God and people (1 Peter 2:5).
-Every Christian offers spiritual sacrifices and worships with praise and prayers.
-Similarly, every Christian is a minister, because the word "minister" simply means "servant."
-Pastors serve in the way that God enables them, singers serve in the way that God enables them, teachers serve in the way that God enables them.
-The point is that everyone serves.
-Everyone helps in one way or another, and by doing so, we are all strengthened in the faith.
+The Bible tells us that every Christian is a minister, for the word "minister" simply means "servant," someone who helps.
+Pastors serve in the way that God enables them, singers in the way that God enables them, and teachers in the way that God enables them.
+Everyone serves.
+Everyone ministers in one way or another, and by doing so, we are all strengthened in the faith.

-"Everyone should use whatever gift they have received to serve others....
-If they speak, they should do it as people speaking the very words of God.
-If anyone serves, they should do it with the strength God provides, so that in all things God may be praised through Jesus Christ" (1 Peter 4:10-11).
+"Each one should use whatever gift he has received to serve others....
+If anyone speaks, he should do it as one speaking the very words of God.
+If anyone serves, he should do it with the strength God provides, so that in all things God may be praised through Jesus Christ" (1 Peter 4:10-11).